exograph/exograph/docs/docs/postgres/access-control.md

 Here, we have defined a `Blog` type along with access control rules for queries and mutations associated with the type.

-Access control expressions for queries as a gate and filter for existing data.
-For mutations, they carry additional semantics that we will examine in the [Effect on Mutation APIs](#effect-on-mutation-apis) section.
+Access control expressions for queries act as a gate and filter for existing data.
+The expressions carry additional semantics for mutations; we will examine them in the [Effect on Mutation APIs](#effect-on-mutation-apis) section.

 Consider the above definition along with the following query and mutation: